partidodigitalpt/documentation/By-laws for political parties supported by dapps.md

 Iv.
 By not respecting the deadlines or tasks that were entrusted by the party and accepted by the party member, the membership may be revoked temporarily for a period of up to 1 year.

-V.Publishing pornography, inciting to any kind of physical violence or any form of hate speech against minorities be it of ethnographical origin, attacking normal sexual orientation (hetero-homo-bi) or making false accusations against other members may be reason enough to be banned for a period longer than 1 year.
+V.Publishing pornography, inciting to any kind of physical violence or any form of hate speech against minorities be it of ethnographical origin, attacking normal sexual orientation (hetero-homo-bi-asexuality) or making false accusations against other members may be reason enough to be banned for a period longer than 1 year.

 Vi.It's considered sufficient reason to ban a member from the party if unjustified false information is uploaded to the on-line platform.